-To successfully graduate from the programs, students must pass all three sections of the Praxis I exam at state approved levels.
+In order to be fully admitted to an M.A.T. program, applicants must pass all three sections of the Praxis I exam at state approved levels.
 Passing CBEST or WEST-B scores in reading, writing, and mathematics may be submitted in lieu of passing Praxis I scores.
+Praxis I must be successfully completed prior to student teaching.